Gerrit-KMeier/LocalPulse2Tibber/README.md

 15. Save the configuration and restart the addon.
 16. Make sure the log from the addon doesnt show any errors.

-# Using local MQTT Broker not hosted on HomeAssistant Supervised
-All the steps above are relevant.
-Just paste everything I have in the `.conf` file above into your MQTT Broker config file.
-And change the directories to some local directory.

 # Pulse Setup
 1. Reset the Pulse again, but DO NOT disconnect it in the Tibber app.